ShisoftResearch/bifrost/README.md

 ### Objective

 The objective of bifrost is to build a solid foundation for distributed systems in rust.
-It is similar to another of my Clojure project [cluster-connecter](https://github.com/shisoft/cluster-connector), but no longer require any third-party software like Zookeeper or etcd.
+It is similar to one of my Clojure project [cluster-connecter](https://github.com/shisoft/cluster-connector), but no longer require any third-party software like Zookeeper or etcd.
 Bifrost will ship with it's own reliable data store based on [raft consensus algorithm](https://raft.github.io/) state machines.
 Users are also able to build their own reliable data structures by implementing state machine commands.

 **Bifrost is still in very early stage of development and it is not suggested to be used in any kinds of projects until it is stabilized and fully tested**